University of Benin (Nigeria): School of Dentistry

 The School of Dentistry coordinates courses and curricula within the College leading to the award of a Bachelor of Dental Surgery (BDS) degree.
 The School of Dentistry, as it was known then, was established in 1976 and the first batch of students was admitted in the 1976/77 academic session.
 It was established as an integral part of the College of Medical Sciences in 1975 by an amendment to the Edict establishing the University of Benin.
-In 2012, with support from the International Federation of Endodontic Associations (IFEA), donations from the University of Texas at Houston School of Dentistry, and the Owen family, Dr. Mbachan Collins Okwen BDS.
-(Benin), DDS., MBA. introduced regenerative endodontics and modern microscopic endodontics at the University of Benin Teaching Hospital.
+In 2012, with support from the International Federation of Endodontic Associations (IFEA), donations from the University of Texas at Houston School of Dentistry, and the Owen family, Dr. Mbachan Collins Okwen introduced regenerative endodontics and modern microscopic endodontics at the University of Benin Teaching Hospital.